alexhoma/routex.js/README.md

 ### Route definitions

 Okay, so now we have installed routex.
-First of all we'll need to declare our application's route definitions.
+First of all we'll need to declare our application routes.
 So let's create a `routes.js` file:

 ```javascript
 module.exports = [